nozer0/nozer0.github.io/_posts/en/2014-04-14-know-more-about-svn-merge.md

 ### 'cherry-pick' merge ###

 This is similar with 'sync' merge, but users can pick the changes to be merged by themselves.
 Sometimes, we do not want to synchronize all changes from trunk when branch is still under developing, only part of them is required, such as the bug fixes, using `svn merge [-c M[,N...] | -r N:M ...]
 SOURCE[@REV] [TARGET_WCPATH]` can satisfy us.
+The formula is similar like above, `workspace + diff(M - N)`.

 I would like to introduce some other usages here.
 If we want to revert the change of r35, we can use `svn merge -c-35` command, and if we want to discard some changes before merging, we can make it by running `svn merge -c35 --record-only`, giving '--record-only' option means record the merge info only, but not touch the file data.